Rugved76/musicdb/README.md

 # musicdb

-Run the app.js file using
+Run the index.js file using
-node app
+node index
 or nodemon